Candidates for public office on a federal, state and local level all must file campaign finance statements.

-- Cover page – this lists the name of the campaign committee, the candidate (or ballot measure) the committee is supporting, the office the candidate is running for, the name of the committee’s treasurer along with the treasurer’s contact information, and the dates of the reporting period covered by the statement.
+- Cover page – this lists the name of the campaign committee, the candidate (or ballot measure) the committee is supporting, the office the candidate is running for, the name of the committee’s treasurer along with the treasurer’s contact information, and the dates of the reporting period covered in the statement.

-- Itemized contributions – the names of any individuals or organizations that made a contribution to the commitee, the amount of each contribution, the date of the contribution, the address of the contributor, and the occupation and employer of the contributor.
+- Itemized contributions – the names of individuals or organizations that made a contribution to the commitee, the amount of each contribution, the date of the contribution, the address of the contributor, and the occupation and employer of the contributor.
 Often a running total of all contributions by a donor to the campaign committee will be included for the current campaign period (primary or general election) or for the current calendar year, adding the donor’s current contribution to previous contributions the donor made to this campaign committee.

-- Non-monetary contributions – non-cash donations to the committee such as office space, services, food for a fundraiser, etc. These will list the person or company making the non-monetary donation, their address, a description of the non-monetary donation, the value of the donation and the date of the donation.
+- Non-monetary contributions – non-cash donations to the committee such as office space, consulting services, food for a fundraiser, etc. These will list the person or company making the non-monetary donation, their address, a description of the non-monetary donation, the value of the donation and the date of the donation.

 - Itemized expenditures – the names of people, businesses or organizations that were paid by the committee to perform services or provide supplies, along with their addresses and the amonts paid to them.
 The nature of the services or supplies provided is described, sometimes with a short code for different types of expenditures.

-At that page you can download sample campaign statements, which include detailed explanations of what contributions and expenditures must be reported.
+- California Secretary of State Campaign Disclosure Statements – sample campaign statements, which include detailed explanations of what contributions and expenditures must be reported.